fartcoin-project/PoloniexTradeBot/Privacy_Policy.md

 Privacy Policy
 Last updated: [18-09-2024]

-ConsoleLogger is a remote control application for VLC Media Player on your local network.
+ConsoleLogger is a remote control application for tradebot Media Player on your local network.
 This privacy policy explains how we handle your information when you use the app.

 1. Information We Do Not Collect
    No Personal Data: We do not collect or process any personal data.
 The app does not require you to provide any personal information such as your name, email address, or phone number.